onnx/models/models/vgg/README.md

 |VGG 19        |     73.72     |      91.58     |
 |VGG 19_bn     |     73.83    |      91.79     |
 -->

+## Training
+We used MXNet as framework with gluon APIs to perform training.
+View the [training notebook](train_vgg.ipynb) to understand details for parameters and network for each of the above variants of VGG.

+## Validation
+We used MXNet as framework with gluon APIs to perform validation.
+Use the notebook [imagenet_verify](../imagenet_verify.ipynb) to verify the accuracy of the model on the validation set.
+Make sure to specify the appropriate model name in the notebook.

 ## References
 * **VGG 16** and **vVGG 19** are from the paper [Very Deep Convolutional Networks for Large-Scale Image Recognition](https://arxiv.org/abs/1409.1556)